ms5984/plugin-dev-course/java-basics/data-types/implementation/STRING.md

 This data type is used to store strings of text, and any character.

 ### Size
 The size of a string is hard to determine, and will vary version to version.
-However, we can approximate String sizes from some information we can calculate.
+However, we can approximate String sizes from some information and calculations.

 A String object actually creates two objects, one being the String object you'd expect, and the other being a char array.
 The letters that make up your string are actually just an array of characters in Java.
 The String object in Java 8 is approximately 28 bytes (224 bits).
 The character array (without the characters in) is 16 bytes (128 bits), then for every character you add it's an extra 2 bytes (16 bits).